 Keep your car leather seats in brand new condition with these DIY cleaning tips and eccentric stain-removing hacks

-Having leather car seats adds a touch of luxury to your car.
-They’re pricey, but car leather will last a lifetime if taken care of regularly.
+How to clean leather car seats is a popular topic because, although leather car seats add a touch of luxury to your car, they’re pricey.
+But car leather will last a lifetime if taken care of regularly.
 Here are a few simple household products we recommend for cleaning your leather car seats that will keep them looking great and last a long time.

 First carefully vacuum the leather to remove dirt and debris from the crevices.
 Next, apply a simple all-purpose cleaner to clean light to medium levels of dirt.
 Do not use bleach or ammonia-based cleaners as they can damage the leather.
 If you don’t have a cleaner on hand you can make your own:

 - Mix warm water (we recommend filtered water) and liquid dishwashing soap together in a bucket.
 Use a ratio of 5 parts water to 1 part soap.

 - Dampen a cloth with the solution and wipe down the seat surfaces.
 Be careful not to saturate the seats.
 Excess water can seep into the cushions and stain the leather.